 B.M., M.M., D.M.A., University of Southern California

-A native of Southern California, Dr. Tsai studied at the University of Southern California’s Thornton School of Music where she earned degrees (B.M., M.M., and D.M.A.) in Violin Performance.
+A native of Southern California, Dr. Tsai earned degrees (B.M., M.M., and D.M.A.) in Violin Performance from the University of Southern California’s Thornton School of Music where she was honored the prestigious Order of Areté and became a member of Pi Kappa Lambda.
 Her mentors and teachers included Midori Goto, Kathleen Winkler, Hagai Shaham and Alice Schoenfeld.
 Additional fields of study while pursuing the Doctor of Musical Arts degree included Music Theory and Analysis, Violin Pedagogy with Endre Granat, and Kinesiology.

-A dedicated educator, Dr. Tsai became Artist Teacher of Violin at University of Redlands in 2017.
-She is also on faculty at the California State Summer School for the Arts as well as Junior Chamber Music (Inland Empire).
+A dedicated educator, Dr. Tsai is Artist Teacher of Violin at University of Redlands.
+She is also on faculty at California School of the Arts-San Gabriel Valley, California State Summer School for the Arts, Junior Chamber Music (Inland Empire), and coaches instrumentalists in the Walnut Valley Unified School District at both Diamond Bar and Walnut High Schools while being actively involved with the Diamond Bar High School Performing Arts Academy Advanced Music Program.
+During the summer, Dr. Tsai has been on faculty at Idyllwild Arts’ Chamber Festival Intensive and Symphony Orchestra Intensive programs as well as the Montecito International Music Festival.
 Dr. Tsai makes frequent appearances as an adjudicator and serves as clinician in schools around Southern California where she mentors aspiring young musicians.
-She coaches instrumentalists in the Walnut Valley Unified School District at both Diamond Bar and Walnut High Schools while being actively involved with the Diamond Bar High School Performing Arts Academy Advanced Music Program.
+In 2018, Dr. Tsai was selected to be the guest conductor of the San Bernardino County High School Honor Orchestra.
 In addition, Dr. Tsai has a robust private studio and has previously held faculty positions at Marymount California University and Idyllwild Arts Academy.

-As a performer, Dr. Tsai recently became a new member of the Redlands Symphony Orchestra.
-In addition to performing in several regional orchestras, she maintains an active career as a chamber musician winning honors at international competitions such as the International Young Artists Peninsula Music Festival and the Coleman Chamber Ensemble Competition.
+As a performer, Dr. Tsai is a member of the Redlands Symphony Orchestra and the Long Beach Symphony Orchestra.
+She performs in several regional orchestras and has spent summers at the Lucerne Festival (Switzerland) and Schleswig-Holstein Music Festival (Germany) academies, and Music Masters Course Japan (Japan).
+Dr. Tsai maintains an active career as a chamber musician winning honors at international competitions such as the International Young Artists Peninsula Music Festival and the Coleman Chamber Ensemble Competition.
 As violinist with chamber ensembles Definiens, DuselForty58, and the What’s Next?
-Ensemble, Dr. Tsai has championed works of numerous living composers; she is an avid performer of contemporary music.
-Extensive collaboration with young composers included residencies and performance projects at institutions such as California State University, Northridge and Long Beach, University of California, Riverside, and the University of Southern California.
-She also collaborated with artists such as Grammy Award-winning entertainer Ian Whitcomb featuring music by Patricio da Silva on a CD entitled Now and Then: Music of the Great Depressions(s) 2010/1929, composers Julia Adolphe, Veronika Krausas, Isaac Schankler, and Jacob ter Veldhuis (“JacobTV”), pianist Vicky Ray, and soprano vocalist Tony Arnold with these ￼￼￼ ensembles.
-Other collaborations included the performance of Steven Mackey’s Physical Property with the composer on electric guitar at the University of Southern California and the world-premiere performance (of the version for nine string quartets) of Horatiu Radulescu’s String Quartet No.4, Op.33 with the JACK Quartet at the Lucerne Festival Academy in Switzerland.
+Ensemble, Dr. Tsai has championed works of numerous living composers.
+An avid performer of contemporary music, extensive collaboration with young composers with these ensembles included residencies and performance projects at institutions such as Idyllwild Arts Academy, California State University, Northridge and Long Beach, University of California, Riverside, and University of Southern California.
+Dr. Tsai’s solo and ensemble performances have been featured live on world-wide television and radio broadcasts such as classical KUSC, KRTU-FM, Norddeutscher Rundfunk (Germany), and Japan Broadcasting Corporation – NHK (Japan).